GeForce Experience Unable to Connect to NVIDIA [Solved]

-The cause of this problem could be that the NVIDIA Network Service was stuck in Starting status.
+The cause of this problem could be that the NVIDIA Network Service stuck in Starting status.
 This would trigger problems in connectivity in network and makes it impossible for you to download anything via GeFroce Experience.
+To fix it:

-1) Press Windows key and R at the same time, then type in services.msc and hit Enter.
+1) On your keyboard, press the Windows logo key and R at the same time, type services.msc and press Enter.

-2) Press N key on your keyboard to faster locate NVIDIA Network Service.
-Make sure that the status of this service is indeed stuck at Starting.
+2) Press the N key on your keyboard to faster locate NVIDIA Network Service.
+Make sure that the status of this service is Starting.

-3) Now we need to go to C:\ProgramData\NVIDIA Corporation\NetService\.
-Locate file NSManagedTasks.xml, which should be an XML Document type file.
-Delete it from your system.
+3) Go to C:\ProgramData\NVIDIA Corporation\NetService\.
+Delete NSManagedTasks.xml, which should be an XML Document type file.

-If you cannot see this file listed here, you might need to choose show hidden folders.
+If you can’t see this file listed here, you need toclick show hidden folders.

-4) Now open press Windows key and X at the same time and choose Task Manager.
+4) On your keyboard, press the Windows logo key and X at the same time and click Task Manager.

-6) Now we need to go back to Services windows, right click the NVIDIA Network Service and start it.
+6) Go back to Services windows, right-click NVIDIA Network Service and start it.